One of our refurbishment projects

-As you can see from the photos, we have completely re-built this pool.
+As you can see from the photos, we completely re-built this pool.

-We can prepare the pool shell, affix underlay, install new liner-lock track and new face-plates making the finishing touches to your new swimming pool just perfect.
+We prepare the pool shell, install liner underlay, install new liner-lock track and new face-plates.

-With today's broad variety of patterns, colours and borders we can rejuvenate your swimming pool with a fresh new look.
-Along with the contemporary designs, here are just a few of the new patterns we can offer for both onsite liners and prefabricated liners
+With today's wide range of patterns, colours and borders we can re-juvenate your swimming pool with a fresh new look.
+Along with the contemporary designs, here are just a few of the new patterns we can offer for both On Site liners and pre-fabricated liners

-Here at Leisure Pools we can offer all heating variations and advise on the best way to heat your swimming pool!
+At Leisure Pools we will advise on the best way to heat your swimming pool.

 Gas condensing swimming pool heaters feature heat exchangers with cupro-nickel tubes providing longer lasting durability, and using condensing technology they can deliver up to 94% efficiency.

-Air-source swimming pool heat pumps have come along way in the last 5 years.
+Air-source swimming pool heat pumps have come a long way in the last 10 years.
 Inverter driven heat pumps allow the fan and compressor to be run at variable speeds saving both energy and running costs

-Copings and paving, over time can start to look tired and old, we have a vast array of different designs, materials, patterns and colours.
+Copings and paving can start to look tired and old over time.
+We have a vast array of different designs, materials, patterns and colours.

-From the typical, contemporary copings to copings that match in with the paving creating the illusion of more space and slicker lines.
+From the typical, contemporary copings to copings that match in with your paving, creating the illusion of more space and slicker lines.

 A plantroom overhaul can improve the efficiency of your swimming pool filtration and can also reduce running costs.

-There are many types of swimming pool covers, which are all designed for different purposes.
+There are many types of swimming pool covers available, all designed for different purposes.
 Below is a brief summary of each type of swimming pool cover.

-Swimming pool solar covers are designed to help to keep the heat in the water, air is trapped inside the pockets and the sun's warmth heats them up and in turn helps to stop the heat from the water escaping.
+Swimming pool solar covers are designed to help to keep the heat in the water.
+Air is trapped inside the pockets and the sun's warmth heats them and in turn helps maintain pool water at an ambient temperature.
 Designed for outside swimming pools.

-At Leisure Pools we use the new improved version, which is called a Geobubble Cover.
-The standard swimming pool covers have singular bubbles, whereas the Geobubble cover has double bubbles, making it a popular choice.
+At Leisure Pools we use Geobubble.
+Standard swimming pool covers have singular bubbles, the Geobubble cover has double bubbles, making it a popular choice.
 Some of the advantages of Geobubble are listed below: